 - Non-Toxic Materials

 The Aloha Sleep mattress is made by Nest Bedding.
-Nest Bedding is a – you guessed it – bedding company that is family owned and specializes in factory direct products that ship right to you.
+Nest Bedding is a – you guessed it – bedding company that is family owned and specializes in factory direct products that ship right to the shopper’s door.

 In addition to mattresses, Nest Bedding also sells organic sheets, natural and certified bedding and mattresses.

-I recently had the opportunity to review their cooling mattress protector as well.
-You can read the review of it here.
+I recently had the opportunity to review Nest Bedding’s cooling mattress protector as well!

 In total, the Aloha Sleep mattress is 11” in height.
 Here is the breakdown of the layers:

 In general, the materials used to make the mattress are high-quality.
-The densities in each foam layer are good and durable, which means the mattress should last you a long time as long as you care for it properly.
+The densities in each foam layer are good and durable, which means the mattress should last people a long time as long as they care for it properly.

 There is a 2” layer of cooling gel memory foam on top of the mattress.
 The foam is pretty responsive and will help to relieve pressure, although it may be too thin for side sleepers who rest on their hips and shoulders.

 Underneath the gel memory foam layer is transition foam followed by an 8” base layer.
 These layers provide support and give the mattress an overall feeling of medium to firm.